 My mom's response was, "Jesus is my Savior and I don't think He would allow anything to happen to my parents that would dishonor His name."
 She really believed that God is sovereign over such relationships.
 Her parents refused to attend her baptism, but they were generally supportive of her decision to follow Christ.
-She was almost 23 years old and in the years following World War II, they (in some ways) tried to minimize their Jewish heritage.
-Mom didn't face a tremendous amount of opposition from her family because of her faith in Jesus, but she entered the Christian life realizing that opposition and strife were a real possibility.
-She counted the cost of following Christ.
+But she entered the Christian life realizing that opposition and strife were a real possibility.

-Today we are going to consider a passage of Scripture in which Jesus tells His disciples about the possibility that following Him might lead to opposition within their own families.
+Today we are going to consider a passage of Scripture in which Jesus tells His disciples about this very possibility - that following Him might lead to opposition within their own families.
 We'll be studying Matthew 10:34-39.
 This Advent season we are taking four weeks to consider four of Jesus' own statements about why He came to earth (advent means "coming").
 Last week we considered Jesus' statement, "I came to seek and save that which was lost" (Luke 19:1-10).
 This morning we are going to examine Jesus' statement in Matthew 10 in which He says, "I did not come to bring peace but a sword."

-"I Came to Bring a Sword" (Matthew 10:34-39) In Matthew 10 Jesus instructs His disciples about the opposition they would face as they went around Israel announcing that the Kingdom of heaven is at hand.
+"I Came to Bring a Sword" (Matthew 10:34-39) Earlier in Matthew 10 Jesus explains to His disciples about the opposition they would face as they went around Israel announcing that the Kingdom of heaven is at hand.
 In this paragraph Jesus tells them that they should expect opposition within their own families.